-Venue: New Adelphi Building, University of Salford, Peel Park Campus, The Crescent, Salford, M6 5EL
+Venue: Studio Theatre, New Adelphi Building, University of Salford, Peel Park Campus, The Crescent, Salford, M6 5EL

 Dates: Thursday 16 November, 6 – 8pm

 In mandarin with English subtitles, 47min.

-Haze and Fog by Beijing-based artist Cao Fei is screening as part of our What’s in Store? exhibition and in association with the Centre for Chinese Contemporary Art (CFCCA).
+Haze and Fog by Beijing-based artist Cao Fei is screening to coincide with our What’s in Store? exhibition and in association with the Centre for Chinese Contemporary Art (CFCCA).
 The film will be introduced by Marianna Tsionki, Research Curator, CFCCA and University of Salford.

 Cao Fei mixes pop aesthetics, fantasy, and surrealistic references with documentary and social commentary to reflect on China’s rapidly changing economy and how it transforms the everyday lives and imaginations of its citizens.
 The film examines notions of class and value structures, powerlessness and the masses as a neutral force in the modern day metropolis of China – presenting a move away from the traditional good versus evil heroic drama of zombie activity.
 The characters in the film are a different kind of ‘zombie’ – those who have lost their traditions in life and entered into a new fog and numb state of ‘neutral modernity’, struggling with contemporary daily routines.